Topical corticosteroids are a type of steroid medicine applied directly to the skin to reduce inflammation and irritation.

 - 4 FTUs for a hand and arm together, or the buttocks

-- 8 FTUs for the legs and chest, or legs and back
+- 8 FTUs for 1 leg and foot, the chest or back

 For children, the recommended FTUs will depend on their age.
-Your GP can advise you on this.
+A GP can advise you on this.

 Side effects of topical corticosteroids

-The most common side effect of topical corticosteroids is a burning or stinging sensation when the medication is applied.
+The most common side effect of topical corticosteroids is a burning or stinging sensation when the medicine is applied.
 However, this usually improves as your skin gets used to the treatment.

 Less common side effects can include:

-- thinning of the skin – this can make the affected skin more vulnerable to damage; for example, you may bruise more easily
+- thinning of the skin, which can make the affected skin more vulnerable to damage; for example, you may bruise more easily

-- contact dermatitis – skin irritation caused by a mild allergic reaction to the substances in a particular topical corticosteroid
+- contact dermatitis, which is a skin irritation caused by a mild allergic reaction to the substances in a particular topical corticosteroid

-- rosacea – a condition that causes the face to become red and flushed
+- rosacea, which is a condition that causes the face to become red and flushed

 - changes in skin colour – this is usually more noticeable in people with dark skin